Gravity-Rail/railbot/README.md

 - Built as a set of [ROS 2](https://docs.ros.org/en/humble/index.html) packages, enabling the code to run on real robots or in simulation.
 - Lightweight and developer friendly, utilizing the cross-platform [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) tool to ensure a consistent environment across Linux, MacOS and eventually Windows.

-Ideally anyone who can write basic python code on laptop on in a web-based notebook should now be able to develop ROS2 code that can run on real robot hardware, or run in simulation locally within minimal overhead.
+Ideally anyone who can write basic python code on laptop on in a web-based notebook should now be able to develop ROS2 code that can run on real robot hardware or run in simulation locally.

 ## Why?